Juan-Jones/earnonlinemoney/content/blog/flip-domain-names.md

 Build a Domain Portfolio;

 * Diversify Extensions: Don't just focus on .com domains.
-Inclufternicde other popular extensions like .net, .org, and country-specific ones like .co.uk.
+Search for other popular extensions like .net, .org, and country-specific ones like .co.uk.
 * Vary the Niche: Invest in domains across different niches to spread your risk.
 * Monitor Trends: Keep an eye on emerging trends and technologies to identify new opportunities.